rustyspottedcatt/rSQL/README.md

-# RoLLM: Roblox Language Model
+# RoLLM: Roblox's First Language Model made from scratch

 RoLLM (**Roblox Language Model**) is an experimental implementation of a GPT-like Transformer designed to run inside the Roblox Studio environment.
 While it’s not fully functional for practical use, it serves as an educational project showcasing how to build a Transformer-based language model in Luau.